iricigor/PS-azmi/README.md

 On target resource grant appropriate access rights to the identity.
 If you want to assign the same access to multiple VMs, this is the preferred method.

+If you need more info, take a look at [environment setup](./docs/azmiEnvironmentSetup.md) page.
 ### Install the module

 Then, inside your Azure VM install this module